groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/table/pdf.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Generate barcodes in PDF documents with C#"
+head_title: "Create tables in PDF documents with C#"
-head_description: "GroupDocs.Assembly for .NET API enables developers to easily generate and embed barcode images into documents and emails dynamically."
+head_description: "The GroupDocs.Assembly for .NET API allows developers to effortlessly add and populate tables in documents and emails with data from dynamic sources."

 ############################# Header ############################
-title: "Add barcodes to PDF documents using our .NET API"
+title: "Generate data tables in PDF documents using our .NET API"
-description: "GroupDocs.Assembly for .NET offers full support for creating and embedding barcodes dynamically in PDF documents using the C# API."
+description: "GroupDocs.Assembly for .NET makes it easy to dynamically fill tables in PDF documents with data from various sources."
 subtitle: "GroupDocs.Assembly for .NET"

 header_actions: